telekom-mms/sectpmctl/README.md

 sudo bootctl list
 ```

-By default, only kernels signed by Canonical are considered to be shown in the boot list.
-Unsigned kernels are ignored for safety reasons.
+By default, only kernels signed by Canonical or Debian are considered to be shown in the boot list.
+Unsigned kernels are ignored for safety
+reasons.
 If you want to have support for all kernels, you can edit `/etc/sectpmctl/boot.conf` and set `SKIP_UNSIGNED_KERNELS` to `false`.
-Update the
+Update
-bootloader with `sectpmctl boot update` afterwards.
+the bootloader with `sectpmctl boot update` afterwards.

 If the TPM password is lost or needs to be changed, see the [recovery](#recovery) section.
 Currently it requires the recovery key.